keanureano/git-ai-commit/README.md

 ## Introduction

 Python script that automatically generates commit messages based on git added files.
+It prompts the Hugging Face API service to summarize commit messages, based on git diff logs.
 The generated commit message can be accepted or modified before committing.

+`Side Note: Every commit in this repository has been auto-generated.`

 ## Usage Instructions